Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

    b) It is realistic given your skills, time, and budget
    c) It ignores market conditions
    d) It focuses only on long-term vision
-9. **What does the “Relevant” aspect of a SMART goal ensure?**
+9. **What does the "Relevant" aspect of a SMART goal ensure?**
    a) Goals are unrelated to the business vision
-   b) Goals align with the business’s mission and priorities
+   b) Goals align with the business's mission and priorities
    c) Goals are set without deadlines
    d) Goals focus only on financial results
 10. **What is the importance of setting a Time-bound goal?**